 Large-scale weather patterns, including the distribution of rainfall, are largely driven by the patterns of air circulation in the atmosphere.
 As hot air rises and expands, it creates a contrasting flow of air from cooler areas where air condenses and sinks.
 This gives rise to air currents that move moisture around the atmosphere and result in different patterns of rainfall in different regions.

 When there is an anomaly in surface temperatures, typical patterns of air circulation change, which means precipitation patterns also change.
 This leads to higher-than-average rainfall in some areas and drought in others.
 El Nino and La Nina are prime examples of a major fluctuation in air currents, which is often associated with drought in locations such as Africa, Australia, India, Brazil and Hawaii.

 Quantity of Moisture in the Soil

 Soil moisture influences cloud formation, or the lack of it, at a more local level.
 When the soil is moist, surface air temperatures stay cooler because more of the sun's energy is absorbed in the process of evaporation.
 If the ground is dry, there is no local source for the moisture that causes clouds to form.
 This leads to hotter surface temperatures which make the soil even drier.
 The cycle builds on itself and results in long term droughts.

 The Human Connection

-In addition to the meteorological factors that cause drought, human activity can also be a cause.
+Besides meteorological factors that cause drought, human activity can also be a cause.
 Human activity has reduced the amount of rainfall in many regions of the world.
 Sometimes how much water humans consume, and the timing of that consumption, factors into how much water is available at a later date for people, plants and animals.
-Thus, drought can largely be viewed as an imbalance between supply and demand.
+Thus, drought can also be viewed as an imbalance between supply and demand.